Trudeau warns blockade is causing ‘real harm to workers,’ as U.S. urges Canada to use federal powers

-Trudeau also said he was aiding the mayor of Windsor, where the closure of the Ambassador Bridge — a vital supply route for Detroit’s carmakers and North America’s busiest land border crossing — had halted some automotive trade.
+Trudeau also said he was aiding the mayor of Windsor, where the closure of the Ambassador Bridge — a vital supply route for Detroit’s carmakers and North America’s busiest land border crossing in terms of trade volume — had halted some automotive trade.
 He said officials were working together to “get the situation under control — because it is causing real harm to workers and economies on both sides of the border.”

 Windsor Mayor Drew Dilkens said Thursday that the city and auto groups were seeking an injunction to end the blockade by protesters.
 Companies such as Ford and General Motors have said they’ve already cut production and canceled shifts at some sites.